Fox's Book of Martyrs

 slashed him in a most terrible manner.

-were murdered at Halle; Middleburg being taken by storm all the Protestants
+Many were murdered at Halle; Middleburg being

-were put to the sword, and great numbers were burned at Vienna.
+the sword, and great numbers were

 An

-officer being sent to put a minister to death, pretended, when he came to the
+officer being sent to put a minister to death,

-clergyman's house, that his intentions were only to pay him a visit.
-The
+pretended, when he came to the clergyman's house, that his intentions were only

-minister, not suspecting the intended cruelty, entertained his supposed guest
+to pay him a visit.
+The minister, not suspecting the intended cruelty,

-in a very cordial manner.
+manner.
 As soon as dinner was over, the officer said to some

 of his attendants, "Take this clergyman, and hang him."
 The